chapel-lang/chapel/doc/rst/language/spec/methods.rst

       }

       var c: int = 2;

       proc R.method(b=20) {
         var a = 200;

         var x = a;
-        // 'a' here refers to the local variable 'c', because the lookup
+        // 'a' here refers to the local variable 'a', because the lookup
         // process considers the method body before considering
         // fields and methods.